lfelipecas/perceptron-AND-gate-project/README.md

-# Perceptron AND Gate Project
+# Perceptron AND Gate Exercise

 ## Description
 This project demonstrates how to train a simple perceptron to replicate the logic of an AND gate using Python 3.919, numpy and matplotlib.
 The notebook walks through data preparation, model definition, training, and visualization.

 ## Project Structure
+- `.gitignore`: This file prevents temporary files, Python cache files, environment folders (venv), and other system-generated files from being included in your Git repository.
-- `Perceptron_AND_Project.ipynb`: The main notebook that contains all code for defining, training, and visualizing the perceptron.
+- `Basic_Perceptron_AND_Exercise.ipynb`: The main notebook that contains all code for defining, training, and visualizing the perceptron.
+- `LICENSE`: Provides the legal terms under which your code can be used, modified, and distributed.
+- `README.md`: Overview of the project, its purpose, and how to use it.
 - `requirements.txt`: List of Python dependencies to install for running the notebook.
-- `README.md`: Overview of the project, its purpose, and how to use it.

 ## Requirements
 This project requires basic knowledge of: